Vai al contenuto principale

 Course objectives

-change.
-By examining human-environment interactions throughout time, this module will provide important practical guidance on assessing current human impact on the environment, as well as on developing sustainable economies for the future, with a focus on marginal and rural areas.
+The impact of humans on their environment.
+Humans have been experimenting with natural resources for millennia, at times during periods of sharp climate change.
+By examining human-environment interactions throughout time, this module will provide important practical guidance on assessing current human impact on the environment, as well as on developing sustainable economies for the future.

 Objectives